 • Multiple channel shapes, mixing chambers and profiles

-• Integration of sensors, mixing flees and other components
+• Integration of sensors and components

 • 100% repeatable process